lxtGH/lxtGH/README.md

 I am Xiangtai and I obtained my PhD degree at Peking University.

-🔭 I'm a research fellow at MMlab@NTU advised by Prof.CCLoy.
+🔭 I'm a research fellow at MMlab@NTU supervised by Prof.CCLoy.

 🔭 I'm currently working on Segmentation in Computer Vision.
 Now I carry out the research on Image/Video Segmentaic/Instance/Panoptic Segmentation as well as several related problems.